-- (1) As soon as practicable after receiving a notice under section 173I(2) that the enforcement order has been made, the chief executive must give the registrar written notice of the making of the order. - (2) The registrar must keep records showing the enforcement order has been made. - (3) The registrar must keep the records in a way that a search of the register kept by the registrar under any Act relating to title to the land the subject of the enforcement order will show the enforcement order has been made.
+- (2) The registrar of titles must keep records showing the enforcement order has been made. - (3) The registrar of titles must keep the records in a way that a search of the register kept by the registrar under any Act relating to title to the land the subject of the enforcement order will show the enforcement order has been made.

-173K Application for removal of particulars of enforcement order from registrar's records
+173K Application for removal of particulars of enforcement order from registrar of titles' records

-- (1) This section applies to a person who- - (a) has an interest in land that is the subject of an enforcement order to which section 173I applies; and - (b) wishes to have the particulars of the enforcement order removed from the registrar's records because- - (i) the enforcement order has been cancelled by the court; or - (ii) the enforcement order has been substantially complied with; or - (iii) the person proposes alternative measures for ensuring the land is restored or rehabilitated.
+- (1) This section applies to a person who- - (a) has an interest in land that is the subject of an enforcement order to which section 173I applies; and - (b) wishes to have the particulars of the enforcement order removed from the registrar of titles' records because- - (i) the enforcement order has been cancelled by the court; or - (ii) the enforcement order has been substantially complied with; or - (iii) the person proposes alternative measures for ensuring the land is restored or rehabilitated.